LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Data Transporter/data-transporter.md

 ## Limitations

-1. Files sent to Amazon, Google, or SFTP will be encrypted - it is up to the user to decrypt these files with their Private Key (there are many options to decrypt using PGP/GPG software)
+1. All delivered files will be encrypted - it is up to the user to decrypt these files with their Private Key (there are many options to decrypt using PGP/GPG software; see ENCRYPTION section of this guide)
-2. Each account is limited by a maximum number of tasks - speak to your account manager to discuss task limitation options
+2. Each account is limited by a maximum number of tasks - speak to your account manager to discuss task limitation options.
+3. From time to time, new LP APIs or new features in existing LP APIs become available - these new APIs or features may not be immediately available via Data Transporter.
+Contact us to request enhancements.
+4. Some non-standard text characters (long-hyphen, back-tick, etc) may not be correctly decoded with UTF-8 resulting in, for example, results such as â€" instead of long-hyphen –
+5. Reports from the Data Transporter catalogue cannot be modified other than the options revealed during Task configuration.
+Reports are designed to provide as much of the data available as possible for brands to then disseminate appropriately.
+Feature requests are regularly considered and incorporated into future versions of existing reports, or new reports entirely.
+6. Brands that select the “latest“ version of any given report agree that the report may change from time-to-time with either enhancements or fixes.